 Citadel National Historic Site

-One of the most recognized attractions in Halifax, distinguishable by its iconic clock tower, Citadel provides a fun and fascinating look at Halifax’s past.
-Learn about the city’s origins at this historic hilltop fortress — the highest point in the city — where you can become a soldier for the day.
+One of the most recognised attractions in Halifax, distinguishable by its iconic clock tower, Citadel provides a fun and fascinating look at Halifax’s past.
+Learn about its 18th-century origins at this historic hilltop fortress — the highest point in the city — where you can become a soldier for the day.
 You’ll be fitted with a military uniform, and have the chance to march in line, practice drills, and learn to fire a rifle.
-After your visit to the site, enjoy a picnic on Citadel Hill and take in the view of the city.
+After your visit to the site, enjoy a picnic on Citadel Hill and take in views of the city.

 Cape Breton Highlands National Park

 Whale watching in Nova Scotia is a trip highlight for many.
-There are numerous spots around the province to spot whales, but head to the Bay of Fundy and Cabot Trail for the best experiences.
+There are numerous spots around the province to spot whales, but we recommend heading to the Bay of Fundy and Cape Breton Island for the best experiences.
 Whales generally start to appear in the spring and stay until late autumn, with humpbacks typically arriving by mid-June.
 Keep your eyes peeled for dolphins, porpoises and sea birds which also frequent the waters here.
 Tour guides provide insightful commentary and local tales about the area.

 Tidal Bore Rafting

 The surging power of the Bay of Fundy’s high tides causes 160 billion tons of water to flow through it twice a day, which feeds into the Shubenacadie River.
 Take a ride through its white-capped waves on a tidal bore rafting trip for a fun-filled adventure, named a Canadian Signature Experience.
 River Runners, Shubenacadie River Adventures and Fundy Tidal Bore Adventures are among the most popular companies for tidal bore rafting, each offering trips of varying lengths.